mpaperno/MSFSTouchPortalPlugin/DOCUMENTATION.md

 | --- | --- | --- | --- |
 | number | 0 | 0 | 20 |

-A __SimConnect.cfg__ file can contain a number of connection configurations, identified in sections with the `[SimConnect.N]` title.
-A default __SimConnect.cfg__ is included with this plugin (in the installation folder).
+A "SimConnect.cfg" file can contain a number of connection configurations, identified in sections with the `[SimConnect.N]` title.
+A default "SimConnect.cfg" is included with this plugin (in the installation folder).
 You may also use a custom configuration file stored in the "User Config Files Path" folder (see below).

 The index number can be specified in this setting.
-This is useful for
+This is useful for:
   1. compatibility with FSX, and/or
   2. custom configurations over network connections (running Touch Portal on a different computer than the sim).